Stendhal

 Marie-Henri Beyle (/fr/; 23 January 1783 – 23 March 1842), better known by his pen name Stendhal (/ˈstɒ̃dɑːl/, /stɛnˈdɑːl, stænˈ-/, /fr/), (Note: The pronunciation /fr/ is the most common in France today, as shown by the entry stendhalien (/fr/) in the Petit Robert dictionary and by the pronunciation recorded on the authoritative website Pronny the pronouncer, which is run by a professor of linguistics and records the pronunciations of highly educated native speakers.
-The pronunciation /fr/ is less common in France today, but was presumably the most common one in 19th-century France and perhaps the one preferred by Stendhal, as shown by the at the time well-known phrase "Stendhal, c'est un scandale" as explained on page 88 of Haig, Stirling (1989).
-"Stendhal: The Red and the Black" by Stirling Haig.
-On the other hand, many obituaries used the spelling Styndal, which clearly indicates that the pronunciation /fr/ was also already common at the time of his death (see "Literaturblatt für germanische und romanische Philologie" (1936) Since Stendhal had lived and traveled extensively in Germany, it is of course also possible that he in fact pronounced his name as /de/ (as the German city of Stendal), using //ɛn// instead of //ɛ̃// (and perhaps also with //ʃ// instead of //s//), and that some French speakers approximated this but that most used one of the two common French pronunciations of the spelling -en- (/fr/ and /fr/).) was a French writer.
+The pronunciation /fr/ is less common in France today, but was presumably the most common one in 19th-century France and perhaps the one preferred by Stendhal, as shown by the at the time well-known phrase "Stendhal, c'est un scandale" as explained by (Haig 1989).
+On the other hand, many obituaries used the spelling Styndal, which clearly indicates that the pronunciation /fr/ was also already common at the time of his death (see "Literaturblatt für germanische und romanische Philologie" (1936)).
+Since Stendhal had lived and traveled extensively in Germany, it is of course also possible that he in fact pronounced his name as /de/ (as the German city of Stendal), using //ɛn// instead of //ɛ̃// (and perhaps also with //ʃ// instead of //s//), and that some French speakers approximated this but that most used one of the two common French pronunciations of the spelling -en- (/fr/ and /fr/).) was a French writer.
 Best known for the novels Le Rouge et le Noir (The Red and the Black, 1830) and La Chartreuse de Parme (The Charterhouse of Parma, 1839), he is highly regarded for the acute analysis of his characters' psychology and considered one of the early and foremost practitioners of realism.
-A self-proclaimed egotist, the neologism for the same characteristic in his characters was "Beylism".
+Stendhal proclaimed himself an egotist; the neologism for the same characteristic in his characters was "Beylism".

+Stendhal is also known for De l'amour, his work on "passionate love" in which the concept of "crystallization" was invented.
+The book was mostly ignored after publishing, but has been lauded posthumously as one of the first "modern" attempts at understanding love.
+Sharon Brehm, a president of the American Psychological Association, has called Stendhal "a first-rate psychologist before the official term was coined".

 Life

 Marie-Henri Beyle was born in Grenoble, Isère, on 23 January 1783, into the family of the advocate and landowner Chérubin Beyle and his wife Henriette Gagnon.
 He was an unhappy child, disliking his "unimaginative" father and mourning his mother, whom he loved fervently, and who died in childbirth in 1790, when he was seven.
 He spent his childhood at the Beyle country house in Claix near Grenoble.
 His closest friend was his younger sister, Pauline, with whom he maintained a steady correspondence throughout the first decade of the 19th century.
-His family was part of the bourgeois class of the Ancien Regime, which explains his ambiguous attitude toward Napoleon, the Bourbon Restoration, and the monarchy later on.
+His family was part of the bourgeois class of the Ancien Régime, which explains his ambiguous attitude toward Napoleon, the Bourbon Restoration, and the monarchy later on.